Experienced Richmond VA Traffic Lawyer • 1400+ Client Reviews

 Our traffic lawyers represented a client for a felony hit and run.
 The accident involved personal injury.
 The client was driving through an Intersection in the City of Richmond.
 The vehicle struck an object later determined to be a pedestrian near a crosswalk.
 The pedestrian was injured.
 The client circled the block to return to the scene of the accident.
 The client explained to police that she never saw a pedestrian.
 The Judge agreed with our argument that our client did not violate the Hit & Run law and dismissed the case.

 Our traffic attorneys represented a client from New York for reckless driving because he was driving 81 mph.
 The State Trooper used R.A.D.A.R. to calculate the speed.
 The State Trooper alleged a criminal misdemeanor reckless driving violation pursuant to Va.
 Code 46.2-862 due to the speed of 81 mph in a 55 mph speed zone.
 We could appear in Court for our client without her having to return.
 We were successful with arguments to protect our client.
 We convinced the Judge to dismiss the case.

 Richmond DUI with BAC 0.10 DISMISSED

 Our lawyers represented a client who was pulled over by the police for defective equipment.
 The police officer suspected our client of DUI.
 Our client performed well on all the field sobriety exercises.
 A Breath Test at the police station produced a blood alcohol content (BAC) result of 0.10.
 We also made permissible inference breath test arguments.
-Intoxication must be proved at the time of operation not at the police station.
-The Judge agreed with our arguments and theory of the case.
+Intoxication must be proved during the operation, not at the police station.
+The Judge agreed with our arguments and the theory of the case.
 Case dismissed.